pnorouzi/Reading-Comprehension-CIS700/README.md

 2. Download and unzip https://bit.ly/2GE1Frw into CNN/ .The files weight_matrix.pickle and word_to_idx.pickle should be directly under the CNN folder.
 3. Run cnn.py

+## Setup for Feed Forward net

+### To train and evaluate the model:
+1. Download and unzip data from https://bit.ly/2IMpAY5
+2. Run feed_forward.py

 ## Setup for GRU

 ### To evauluate the model: